ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     allowed to live (providing they are the same sign of course).
     NOTE: This is currently only possible using **DIRECTANNIHILATION**.

+**DELAYTRUNCINITIATOR** [IterTruncInit]
+    This goes with the above.
+This allows us to first start with an active space only calculation and then at some iteration (given by IterTruncInit), to expand to the **TRUNCINITIATOR** method.
+The beginning of the **TRUNCINITIATOR** method may also be started dynamically by putting TRUNCINITIATOR in the CHANGEVARS file.
+    At the moment, when this happens, tau is also reduced by a factor of 10.
+This should maybe be played with at some stage though.

 **KEEPDOUBSPAWNS**
     This keyword goes along with the above **TRUNCINITIATOR**.
 This is an extra exception which means that if two determinant spawn on the same determinant with the same sign, they are allowed to live no matter where they